rush3010/R_Programming_Projects/README.md

 ### Future Enhancements
 - Expanding the analysis to include more advanced predictive models.
 - Incorporating additional variables like player injury history for a more holistic evaluation.
-- Developing an interactive dashboard for real-time data analysis and decision support.

 ### Contact
 For questions, collaboration, or feedback, reach out via [LinkedIn](https://www.linkedin.com/in/rushabh-nalawade-bb7966192) or [GitHub](https://github.com/rush3010).